ntu-news-media-lab/percentag/README.md

 We hope to improve the product through further iterations: <br>

 <li>
-    <ul>Create affiliate links to improve tracking.
+    <ul>Create affiliate links to improve tracking.</ul>
-    <ul>Becoming a news aggregator side where recommended articles would come from many different news website
+    <ul>Becoming a news aggregator side where recommended articles would come from many different news website</ul>
-    <ul> Sorting feature: By news outlet, by region
+    <ul> Sorting feature: By news outlet, by region</ul>
 </li>

 # Demo video